Q. What are the benefits of Open Access publishing?

 Q. Who is eligible?

-UCSB faculty members, post-doctoral scholars, graduate students, researchers, lecturers, scientists, librarians, and other non-Senate academic appointees are eligible.
+Effective July 1, 2016, the UCSB Open Access Fund will only be accepting applications from assistant professors, post docs, and graduate students.
 We request that authors with funding from external grants or contracts not utilize funds in order to allow others to share in the benefit of open publcations.
 Exception: If authors have external funding that is earmarked for other expenses, they are eligible for funding.

 Q. What types of fees will the fund cover?